onosproject/onos-gui/docs/run.md

 > http://onos-gui - currently it gives an error *"upstream connect error or
 > disconnect/reset before headers. reset reason: remote reset"* for this URL

-> This requires adding onos-gui to your __/etc/hosts__ file

-The browser connects to onos-gui over HTTP 1.1 to retrieve the Angular compiled files.
+The browser connects to onos-gui over HTTP 1.1 to retrieve the Angular compiled static files.

 When the **List onos-config capabilities** button is pressed:
 1) A grpc-web request is formed and sent as a POST to https://onos-gui/gnmi.gNMI/Capabilities